hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 The code for this demonstration was initially written by Spencer Holman and Matthew Hailstone of Brigham Young University.
 Carol Howard created the documentation for the demonstration.

+## Running in your Browser or on Local Machine

+This demo can be run in a terminal using just a browser , or if you are more technically inclined, you can run it on your local machine.
+In the following sections, there is a sub-section for `In Browser` and `Local Machine`, depending on how you want to run the demo.

 ## Prerequisites

+### In Browser

+The only prequisite (other than a browser) is an account with [Docker Hub](https://hub.docker.com).
+Docker Hub is the "Play Store" for the [Docker](https://docker.com) ecosystem.

+### Local Machine

-To run this Indy Agent demonstration, you must have the following installed:
+To run this Indy Agent demonstration on your local machine, you must have the following installed:

 * Docker, including Docker Compose - Community Edition is fine.
   * If you do not already have Docker installed, open [this link](https://docs.docker.com/install/#supported-platforms) and then click the link for the installation instructions for your platform.